 Egg Carton Critters

 Turn egg cartons into adorable spring critters like bunnies and chicks.
 With a bit of paint and imagination, these recycled crafts become charming decorations.
+If you want to mix materials, try pairing these with some spring wood crafts for a complete seasonal display.

 Paper Plate Flowers

 Transform simple paper plates into a garden of colorful flowers.
 Just cut petal shapes around the edges, paint them in bright hues, and let the kids’ creativity bloom.
+This is one of our favorite spring art ideas for kindergarten classrooms.

 Nature Collage